WeatherCity: Urban Scene Reconstruction with Controllable Multi-Weather Transformation: Experiment

 \textbf{Object-Level Scene Editing}.
 Our framework supports not only weather editing but also object-level manipulation.
 Leveraging the dynamic Gaussian scene graph, we achieve precise control over dynamic nodes in the scene, enabling object removal, insertion, and repositioning.
 Fig~\ref{fig_edit} presents a visual comparison of object editing results.
 Using the text prompt: "Remove all vehicles except the red and white ones in the center and change the weather to snowy", our method accurately executes the requested edits.
 In contrast, baseline approaches either fail to remove the specified vehicles or eliminate them entirely without discrimination, demonstrating the superior precision of our editing capability.

-\textbf{Runtime Analysis.} We compare the runtime performance of all methods in Tab~\ref{tab:runtime}.
+\textbf{Runtime Analysis.} We compare the runtime performance in Tab~\ref{tab:runtime}.
 For image and video editing models, we report the average inference speed (in FPS).
 For WeatherCity, We provide the average rendering speed.
 WeatherCity achieves a rendering speed of 25.67 FPS, which is sufficient to meet the requirements for real-time simulation.